metaphacts/metaphacts-etl-pipeline/docs/Concepts.md

 ## Implementation of an ETL Pipeline

-Besides the blueprint describing the general approach to knowledge graph creation, a [concrete implementation](../etl-pipeline/README.md) of an Extract-Transform-Load (ETL) pipeline is provided.
+Besides this document describing the general approach to knowledge graph creation, a [concrete implementation](../etl-pipeline/README.md) of an Extract-Transform-Load (ETL) pipeline is provided.
 See [Architecture](Architecture.md) for a detailed description.